ForLoveOfCats/SkyOfSteel/README.md

 ### Prerequisites

-* A functioning installation of Godot Mono 3.0.6
+* A functioning installation of Godot Mono 3.0.6 with proper Mono version
-* A functioning installation of Mono as specified by the Godot version (currently 5.12.0)
+  * Currently Mono 5.12 for Godot 3.0.6.
+(Godot 3.1 should allow for most any mono version)

 ### Performing the Build